Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

    * Activate Abilities: Players take turns activating the abilities of their deployed cards.
 Each card may have multiple abilities with varying costs and effects.
    * Deploy Events: Event cards can be played during this phase for one-time powerful effects.
 These cards are discarded after use.
    * Passing: If a player has no more abilities to activate or Events to play, they can pass their turn.
    * Iniative: The initiative of the Command Phase is won by the player who deployed the fewest cards (Units, Assets, Terrain, Upgrades) in the Deployment Phase.
 If all players played the same number of cards, then the player that spent the fewest CP wins.
-Finally if all players spent the same CP, the next player to the left takes initiative.
+Finally if all players spent the same CP, the next player to the left of the last player to take action takes initiative.

 ##### Command Phase Diagram